Gugulethu-Nyoni/semantq/docs/SemantqSyntax.md

-# Component Structure in SemantQ
+# Component Structure in semantq

-A component in Semantq is composed of **JavaScript**, **CSS**, and **HTML**.
+A component in semantq is composed of **JavaScript**, **CSS**, and **HTML**.
 All of these are optional, meaning you can include only what your component needs.

 ## JavaScript Tags

-In Semantq, JavaScript code is enclosed within `@script` and `@end` tags.
+In semantq, JavaScript code is enclosed within `@script` and `@end` tags.
 These tags act as markers for the beginning and end of the script block.

 ### Example: `Card.smq` or `+page.smq`